ajproductions24/wordle-solver/README.md

-# wordle-solver
+# Wordle Solver Discord Bot
-A public discord bot to solve your stand 5-letter wordles.
+A public discord bot to solve your standard 5-letter Wordles.